atantet/ATSuite_cpp/README.md

         git clone https://github.com/atantet/ATSuite_cpp

-Dependencies                    {#dependencies}
+Dependencies
 ------------

+Mandatory libraries:
 - [GSL] is used as the main C scientific library.
 - [Eigen] is a C++ template library for linear algebra, mainly used for sparse matrices manipulation.

+Specific libraries:
-- [ARPACK++] is an object-oriented version of the ARPACK package, mainly used to find the leading part of the spectrum of sparse matrices.
+- [ARPACK++] is an object-oriented version of the ARPACK package used to calculate the spectrum of sparse matrices in atspectrum.hpp.
+- [OMP] is used for multi-threading by transferOperator.hpp.

 Installing the code
 -------------------